 Taxis From Bangkok to Chiang Mai

 If you’re looking for a bit of comfort during your trip, then consider taking a private taxi.
 The journey will take approximately 9 hours and there is some absolutely stunning scenery along the way.
-Watch this video to see some of the beautiful countryside you’ll pass during your taxi drive:

 On average, a private taxi from Bangkok to Chiang Mai will cost in the region of $275 (that’s usually the quote from one of Bangkok’s airports to Chiang Mai).
 You’ll have the option of stopping for toilet breaks, coffees, and even sightseeing if you wish.

 The better services offer nice comfortable cars (e.g. a Lexus 4 x 4) and the drivers will pick you up from your hotel, the airport, or any other location convenient for you, dropping you off directly at your hotel in Chiang Mai.

 We also recommend for you to book your taxi in advance.
 Not only is it cheaper, but traffic can be very hectic, so the taxi rides can be daunting and frightening if you don’t know your driver – please contact us to book a safe, reliable taxi driver from anywhere in Thailand, or click below and book online now:Book a Taxi Now

 Q: How do you travel from Bangkok to Chiang Mai?

 A: If you want to travel from Bangkok to Chiang Mai, you can either take a flight, a train, a bus, or a private taxi.
 Most people prefer to fly, as the journey is just 1h 15min long and not too expensive (prices start from $25).
 However, if you’d prefer to go by land, and enjoy the beautiful scenery while saving some money, a direct bus from Bangkok to Chiang Mai is your best option.